0install/0install/README.md

 If an upgrade stops a program from working, use "0install whatchanged".
-This will tell you when the application was last upgraded and what changed, and tell you how to revert to the previous version:
+This will tell you when the application was last upgraded and what changed, and tells you how to revert to the previous version:

     $ 0install whatchanged rox-edit
     Last checked    : Tue Sep 25 09:45:19 2012